 Diversity, equity, and inclusion goals examples

-To showcase how some companies structure their DE&I goals, we'll look at real-life diversity, equity, and inclusion goals examples below.
+To showcase how some companies structure their DE&I goals, we'll look at a few real-life examples of diversity, equity, and inclusion goals below.

 Mattel’s DE&I goals include:

 - Achieving and maintaining 100% base pay equity for employees in comparable roles or performing identical work in similar markets

 - Increasing the representation of women at all levels across the organization

 - Increasing ethnic representation across all organizational levels